 Mycena galericulata (Scop.)
 Gray - Common Bonnet

-Look out for these pretty mushrooms in damp Beech and oak woods, where they are often at their most prolific in deep shade.
-Photographing mushrooms in such situations can be tricky, but provided there is room to use a tripod a long exposure is often preferable to using flash - unless of course you want the background to disappear into inky blackness, which can be very flattering for pale fungi such as this and several of the other woodland 'bonnet' species.
+Photographing mushrooms in heavily-shaded situations can be tricky, but provided there is room to use a tripod a long exposure is often preferable to using flash - unless of course you want the background to disappear into inky blackness, which can be very flattering for pale fungi such as this and several of the other woodland 'bonnet' species.

 Distribution

-As you might expect from its English name, the Common Bonnet is indeed common in Britain and Ireland, where it is widely distributed.
 Globally Mycena galericulata is found throughout the northern hemisphere.
-This species is widespread across mainland Europe, particularly in northern and central countries, and it is recorded from many parts of North America too.
+This species is widespread and common across much of mainland Europe, particularly in northern and central countries, and it is recorded also from many parts of North America.

 Taxonomic history